 Here I am sitting down with a blank piece of paper and a pencil in my hand trying to jot down what this year has been for us.

-Emotionally speaking, I wish this blank of a piece of paper would be magically auto-filled with the greatest achievements and the happiest events that we can call it a successful-year-without-any-curveballs looking back at it.
+Emotionally speaking, I wish this blank piece of paper would be magically auto-filled with the greatest achievements and the happiest events that we can call a successful year-without-any-curveballs looking back at it.

 We were astounded and reminded once again of how vulnerable and unpredictable our lives are and that we should never take each breath of the clean and fresh air for granted.
 Literally.